 Cervical length: Why does it matter during pregnancy?

-Before pregnancy, your cervix — the lower part of the uterus that connects to the vagina — is normally closed and rigid.
-During pregnancy, your cervix will gradually soften, decrease in length (efface) and open (dilate) as your baby grows and you prepare to give birth.
-If your cervix begins to open too soon, you could give birth prematurely.
+Before pregnancy, your cervix — the lower part of the uterus that connects to the vagina — is closed, long and firm.
+During pregnancy, your cervix will gradually soften.
+As your body gets ready for labor, the cervix decreases in length, and finally opens as you prepare to give birth.
+If your cervix begins to open before 37 weeks, you could give birth prematurely.

-If you're concerned about your cervical length during pregnancy, consult your health care provider.
+If you're concerned about your cervical length during pregnancy, talk to your health care provider.
 He or she can answer your questions and help you understand how to promote a healthy pregnancy.